adanieljohnson/ABLE_2022_Workshop/Pandoc Guide.md

-Workshop Handouts
+## What Is Pandoc

-Pandoc is a versatile tool for reading files in one format, and outputting them in a different format.
-It greatly simplifies file conversions.
-The types of files it will convert include:
+Pandoc is a versatile script/tool that reads files in one format, and outputs them in a different format.
+It __greatly__ simplifies file conversions.
+When a program interconverts a file for you, very often the program is using Pandoc in the background.
+The full guide to Pandoc is [here](https://pandoc.org/).

+The types of files that Pandoc can inter-convert include:

 __Document Files__
 asciidoc (AsciiDoc)